ac000/sprotly/README.md

 -S is used to tell sprotly to try and extract the requested host name from the TLS SNI field from the 'Client Hello' message, for use in the *CONNECT* requests.
-If it there isn't one it will fall back to using the IP address as retrieved from the network stack.
+If there isn't one it will fall back to using the IP address as retrieved from the network stack.

 It will then send the *CONNECT* requests to the proxy running on *::1* or